Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Both theories are ridiculous 1.

-In 1955 the public were told Hoba was theirs, the site a national park.
-Hoba's new owners were promptly denied access.
+In 1955 the public was told Hoba was theirs, the site a national park.

 When they were allowed back 32 years later, they found Namibian mining company Roessing Uranium Ltd had carefully rearranged Hoba's landscape.

-The facts now fit the theory:
+Now the facts fit the theory:

-After all, when you're in a hole, why stop digging?
+Stairway to Hoba.
 Source: Hoba meteorite, a fallen ‘shooting star’!

 They're stonewalling you.
 Source: The Hoba Meteorite, Namibia Largest Known Meteorite on Earth - Geology Science